stderr-enst/jobefficiency/episodes/03_schedulertools.md

 ::::::::::::::::::: challenge

-Request information regarding all of the above variables from `sacct`.
+Request information regarding all of the above variables from `sacct`, including `JobID`.
 Note that the `--format` flag takes a comma separated list.
-Note that the result shows that more data is read than written, even though the program generates and write an image, and reads no data at all.
+Also note that the result shows that more data is read than written, even though the program generates and write an image, and reads no data at all.
 Why would that be?